koudounasalkis/koudounasalkis/README.md

 - 🗣 Speech, 🔉 Audio, and 🎼 Music Processing, 📝 Speech-Text Multimodal Understanding
 - 🔬 Trustworthy and Responsible AI
 - 🎯 Worked on a 2-year joint project with Amazon Alexa AI on fairness in speech models
-- Many other projects, including:
-  - 🇮🇹 Italian SLU
-  - 👶🏻 Non-verbal Vocalizations
-  - 💉 Voice pathologies detection and dysarthric speech
+- Many other projects, including 🇮🇹 Italian SLU, 💉 Voice pathologies detection and dysarthric speech, 👶🏻 Non-verbal Vocalizations, 🎶 Music Generation, 🎸🥁 Music Source Separation, ⚖️ Legal AI, 🪐🔭 Exoplanets Atmospheric Parameters Estimation, and more!
-  - 🎶 Music Generation
-  - 🎸🥁 Music Source Separation
-  - ⚖️ Legal AI
-  - 🪐🔭 Exoplanets Atmospheric Parameters Estimation
-  - and more!

 ## 📫 How to reach me
 - Send me an [mail](mailto:alkis.koudounas@polito.it) or have a look at my [website](https://koudounasalkis.github.io/)!